foqueiroz/arcdocs.github.io/book/software/libraries/nag-matlab.md

-# Nag-Matlab
+# NAG-MATLAB

 The NAG Toolbox for MATLAB provides a solid numerical foundation and serves diverse mathematical areas.
 It is expertly documented, maintained and supported, and is regularly updated with cutting edge algorithmic capabilities.

-Read more about nag-matlab on their [website](https://www.nag.co.uk/nag-toolbox-matlab).
+Read more about NAG-MATLAB on their [website](https://www.nag.co.uk/nag-toolbox-matlab).